AlexCLeduc/django-data-fetcher/README.md

 ## Testing data-fetchers

 Batch logic is often complex and error-prone.
 We recommend writing tests for your fetchers. django-middleware-global-request provides a mock request object that you can use to test your fetchers.
+Without this context-manager, your fetchers won't be able to cache anything and might raise errors.
 Here's an example in pytest:

 ```python
 from django_middleware_global_request import GlobalRequest